MicrosoftDocs/msteams-docs/msteams-platform/toolkit/visual-studio-overview.md

 ![Selecting the Microsoft Teams development tools in the Visual Studio installer.) installed.](images/teams-development-tools-vs-installer.png)

-## Get started quickly with a new project
+## Create a new project using Visual Studio

 Teams Toolkit project templates provide all code, files, and configuration you need to get started with a Teams app project.